Calling it even

 When we look at life through a transactional lens (what can you do for me) instead of a transformational lens (what can I do for you), we’re always left wanting more.

-What a football coach know about transformational versus transactional living
+What a football coach taught me about transformational versus transactional living

-The LA Rams are scheduled to play my Chicago Bears this weekend in the next round of the playoffs.
+The LA Rams beat my Chicago Bears last night in the next round of the playoffs.
 I like the Bears, but I also like Rams head coach Sean McVay, especially after I heard him say this about a challenging time in his career:

 Those words cut deep as I recalled difficult seasons of my Extension career — days I let the transactional aspect of working overtake the transformational aspect of doing Extension work.